crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 Below are the questions that you will be asked to answer about this assignment.
 Please turn in your answers in a PDF for [Final Project: Part 1 on Gradescope]({{page.submission_link}}).

-**Notice:** you should answer all questions separately for each of the 3 ideas.
+**Note:** you should answer all questions separately for each of the 3 ideas.

 1. What is the name of your project (points for creativity!)
 2. Give a one sentence description of your project.
 (Please use the name of the project in your description.)